pocc/ross.gg/content/post/julia/install.md

 [Docker image](https://hub.docker.com/_/julia), and a [Desktop Julia IDE](https://juliacomputing.com/products/juliapro.html).

-Installs can either be without sudo/admin __user__ or __global__.
-Where instructions differ, follow the ones that start with this marker.
-For context, most other programming languages default to being installed with __global__ scope.
+Installs can either be without sudo/admin _USER_ or _GLOBAL_.
+For context, most other programming languages default to being installed with _GLOBAL_ scope.
+Choose one and follow the instructins for that target.

 ## Installation